 - 5.1 In taking its decision on the matters in this report there will be an opportunity for all members to debate the Deal Agreement, Review and Scheme.
 However there will not be an opportunity to move amendments (other than minor typographical or corrective changes) to the Deal Agreement, Review or Scheme.
 The timetable for publication of the Scheme, being no later than 4 July 2016, and the fact that the documents must pass through all 16 councils in Norfolk and Suffolk for agreement or otherwise, does not give a window for further negotiation.
-Members will need to decide whether to endorse the Deal Agreement and support publication of the Scheme as part of the consultation process. - 5.2 If a council decides to reject the Scheme, appropriate changes will need to be made to the Deal Agreement and Scheme prior to publication.
+Members will need to decide whether to endorse the Deal Agreement and support publication of the Scheme or reject it.
+However, they can feed in any comments on the Scheme as part of the consultation process. - 5.2 If a council decides to reject the Scheme, appropriate changes will need to be made to the Deal Agreement and Scheme prior to publication.